 2.4.1 Geometrical adaptation

-The geometrical adaptation method adjusted the position and energy of the beamlets to the new geometry.

-The geometrical adaptation method steps are depicted in figure 2 (left).
-Each beamlet in the plan was raytraced along its central axis until the end of range in the planning CT (1).
-The locations resulting from the raytracing were called endpoints.
+The geometrical adaptation method adjusted the position and energy of the beamlets to the new geometry as depicted in figure 2 (left).
+Each beamlet was raytraced along its central axis until the end of range in the planning CT (1).
+The locations resulting from the raytracing are called endpoints.
 To capture the heterogeneity of the patient’s tissue and the subsequent deformation of the Bragg peak, the density of each voxel along the central axis was averaged with its surroundings.
 The averaging procedure consisted of adding a set of 8 radial probes defined as an octagon on the orthogonal plane around the central axis, which contained the central probe.
 The radius of the octagon was equal to the σ of the beamlet profile (Gaussian) in water at the equivalent radiological depth.
 The radial probes weights were set from the same Gaussian profile.
 The angular position of the first radial probe was randomized.
 Because the patient deformation was captured in the VF, the set of original endpoints defined in the CT was warped applying the VF, yielding the position that should be occupied in the new geometry by each endpoint, and, therefore, by the high dose region of each beamlet (2).
 This was the same deformation previously applied to the contours propagation.
-The new position of each warped beamlet in the particle source plane was calculated next (3).
+Next, the new position of each warped beamlet in the particle source plane was calculated (3).
 Then, the shifted beamlets were raytraced in the CBCT applying the averaging procedure (4).
 Finally, the energies were adjusted to match the end of ranges in the CBCT with the warped endpoints (5).

 In some cases, the endpoints in the original CT (step 1 in figure 2) were located far from the CTV.
 The VF would have been probed far from the CTV and the beamlets potentially moved a distance and a direction not representing the CTV deformation.
 To avoid this issue, the endpoints were forced to be within successive expanded CTVs called shells: CTV + 1.0, 1.5, 2.0 and 3.0 cm.
 Figure 2 (right) exemplifies this procedure.
-If the central axis of a beamlet entered the first shell (CTV+1.0cm), then its endpoint would be either its end-of-range position or its last position within this shell.
-If the central axis of a beamlet entered the second shell, but not the first one, then its endpoint would be either its end-of-range position or the its position within this shell.
-The same logic is applied to the other shells.
+If the central axis of a beamlet entered a shell, then its endpoint would be either its end-of-range position or its last position within this shell.
 This assures that the deformation of the CTV, or at least its vicinity, is applied to the beamlets.